TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Configuration/Index.rst

 * If `charset` option is not specified it defaults to `utf8`.

-* The option `wrapperClass` is used by the `TYPO3 CMS` framework to "hang in" the extended :ref:`Connection <database-connection>` class :php:`TYPO3\CMS\Database\Connection` as main facade around `doctrine-dbal`.
+* The option `wrapperClass` is used by TYPO3 to insert the extended :ref:`Connection <database-connection>` class :php:`TYPO3\CMS\Database\Connection` as main facade around `doctrine-dbal`.